KeerthiMuli/Featured-Developer-Proposal/Proposal.md

   </ol>

 ### Client Tasks
-Please provide us your Acceptance and feedback on the mock-up screens, as well as the essential approvals for the Technology Stack.
+Please provide us your acceptance and feedback on the mock-up screens, as well as the essential approvals for the Technology Stack.

 ### Technology Stack
 <ol>